 Dalmore Distillery was taken over by the military in 1917, and the US Navy used it as a base for the assembly of mines.
 These were shipped across the Atlantic to Kyle of Lochalsh, before being transported to Alness by rail.
 The large pier extending into the Cromarty Firth from the distillery dates from this period and is locally known as the Yankee Peer.
-During the second world war, land nearby was used as the base for RAF Catalina seaplanes.
+During the second world war, land nearby and the waters of the firth were used as a base for RAF seaplanes.

 Alness grew significantly from 1968 to house people coming to the area to work at the Invergordon aluminium smelter, some four miles to the east.
 And the establishment of the oil rig fabrication yards at Nigg led to further expansion.
 But the Invergordon smelter closed in 1981, and more recently activity at Nigg has reduced to very low levels.
 Nonetheless, Alness remains a thriving, bustling town, well worth the short detour off the A9 for those wanting a break on the long road north.